bdunnette/biorepository_data_wrangling/intro.md

 We welcome feedback and contributions to this guide!
 If you have suggestions for improving the content or if you would like to contribute your own examples or exercises, please reach out to us.
 You can find the source code for this guide on GitHub at [bdunnette/biorepository-data-wrangling](https://github.com/bdunnette/biorepository-data-wrangling) and submit a pull request.

+## License

+This guide is licensed under a [CC-SA 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+You are free to share and adapt the content, provided you give appropriate credit, indicate if changes were made, and distribute your contributions under the same license.

 ## Acknowledgments

 We would like to thank the contributors and maintainers of the open-source libraries used in this guide, including [Pandas](xref:pandas), [NumPy](xref:numpy), [Matplotlib](xref:matplotlib), and [Seaborn](xref:seaborn).
 Your hard work and dedication make data analysis and visualization more accessible to everyone.

-## License

-This guide is licensed under a CC-NC 4.0 International License.
-You are free to share and adapt the material, but please provide appropriate attribution and do not use it for commercial purposes.
+We also acknowledge the support of the [University of Minnesota Advanced Research and Diagnostic Laboratory](https://med.umn.edu/pathology/research/ardl) for providing resources and expertise in biorepository data management.